 Think about the last great customer experience you had.
 What made it so amazing?
 Was it something about the atmosphere?
 Did an employee go above and beyond to make your day?
 Maybe you received an unexpected bonus that put your experience over the top.

 Whatever made it so extraordinary, the important thing is that it made you feel good.
 These positive emotions are what lie at the root of customer loyalty.
 Ultimately, loyalty isn’t something you can buy - it needs to be earned through positive experiences and protected from negative ones.
 This is especially true when you consider that customers place up to twice as much importance on negative experiences than positive ones.
-It is imperative that your brand consistently deliver outstanding customer experiences in order to keep your hard-earned customers feeling great and coming back.
+It is imperative that your brand consistently deliver outstanding customer experiences in order to keep your hard-earned customers feeling great, coming back, and growing your small business.

 Customer experiences are something we’re very passionate about at Smile.io, and we believe that rewards programs are a fantastic way to create beautiful experiences that make customers smile - but they’re not the only way.
 We’ve been keeping our eyes open for some of the best customer experiences commerce has to offer, and it’s time to pay tribute to the brands that are doing everything in their power to go above and beyond the call of duty.

 Let’s take a look at 10 of the best customer experiences, and what we can learn from them.

 Sephora's customer experience gives shoppers a warm welcome

 There are few brands as beloved as Sephora.
 With one of the world’s best rewards programs, Sephora has easily established itself as a brand that offers one of the best customer experiences around.
 From bonus points events to exclusive VIP rewards Sephora’s VIB Rouge program has been a huge draw for millions of customers worldwide, but that’s not the only way they exceed customer expectations.